 The faculty in theatre and drama are leaders in their field.
-Together, they have many credits in all facets of the profession, working within their field of theatre research and/or practice both nationally and abroad.
+Together, they have many credits in all facets of the profession, working within their field of theatre research and practice both nationally and abroad.
 They are recognized for their critically acclaimed publications and production work and have won major awards and fellowships for scholarship, creative work, and teaching.

-The MFA in scene design, costume design, lighting design, or theatre technology strives for a balance of professional training and the practical application of skills through numerous collaborative experiences, both onstage and in the classroom.
+The MFA specialization in scene design, costume design, lighting design, or theatre technology strives for a balance of professional training and the practical application of skills through numerous collaborative experiences, both onstage and in the classroom.
 Students in all four disciplines are encouraged to be creative problem solvers through both an appreciation of the history of their craft and a curiosity about the contemporary world of theatre, design and the application of new technologies.
 Numerous opportunities for realized work, studio collaborations and individualized mentoring affords the MFA student the opportunity to grow and develop as an articulate and collaborative theatre artist.

 The department requires a clear statement of purpose outlining plans for graduate study.
 The MFA program requires evidence of creative accomplishment; applicants must request detailed application instructions from the department.
-The M.A. and Ph.D. programs require a thoughtful statement about the applicant's interests in theatre research, the areas in which the applicant might like to study, and a sample of critical research writing.
-M.A. and Ph.D applications are judged on the basis of previous academic record, Graduate Record Exam (GRE) scores, references, and the writing sample.

-For more information: Graduate Coordinator, Department of Theatre and Drama, 6173 Vilas Hall, 821 University Avenue, Madison, WI 53706-1497; 608-262-3890; fax 608-263-2463; email@example.com; www.theatre.wisc.edu.
+For more information: Graduate Coordinator, Department of Theatre and Drama, 6174 Vilas Hall, 821 University Avenue, Madison, WI 53706-1497; 608-262-3890; fax 608-263-2463; email@example.com; www.theatre.wisc.edu.

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System